lmcai/Leaf_evolution/1_EFD/readme.md

 1. Place all images in a folder and call the function `batch_rotate_images(folder_path)` to rotate image.
 This function will write a rotated image `rotated_*` to the folder

+This should generate two output files per input image: 1) one png file `rotated_*.png` where the main axis is placed vertically; 2) one `*.tsv` file for the outline coordinates.

 2. Manual inspect the rotated leaves, heart shaped can be tricky.
 Place these leaves need to be manually rotated in one folder and use `batch_rotate_images_manual(folder_path)`

+This should generate two output files per input image: 1) one png file `rotated_*.png` where the main axis is placed vertically; 2) one `*.tsv` file for the outline coordinates.

 3. Measure the dimension of the leaves
 ```